niekvleeuwen/website/content/posts/analyzing-data-of-six-month-southeast-asia-trip/index.md

 }
 {{< /chart >}}

 The last insight I will share is the total distance traveled grouped by transportation method[^1].
-As expected, the largest group is the airplane, which represent 72% of the total kilometers traveled.
+As expected, the largest group is the airplane, which represents 72% of the total kilometers traveled.

 | Transportation method             |   Kilometers traveled   |
 |:----------------------------------|------------------------:|